jdschleicher/bashcuts/README.md

 <br>

 **IMPORTANT FOR MAC USERS** There are several use cases of the command "start" that allows files and websites to be opened from the terminal.
-This command needs to be replace with "open".
-This can be done by opening up bashcuts repository in VS Code and doing a global find and replace all for "start" and replace with "open"
+An "if check conditional" has been introduced to create an alias for the mac command "open" to run whenever "start" is entered.
+From my initial setup on a mac this has been working for me but if any erros around "start is not a command" we can also replace all instances of "start" with "open" locally in your bashcuts clone to your machine.

 <br>